taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 }
 ```

-### Examples
+### Example

-1. Example configuration using ua.nodes and opc_table_config:
+1. Configuration with `ua.nodes` and `opc_table_config`:
-Capture the points with nodeid ns=2;i=2 and ns=2;i=3, write them to the opc library of cluster tdengine with supertable prefixed with meters, and create a supertable of meters_float if the points with ns=2;i=2 are of type float.
-The supertable uses the data received by opc as the timestamp index column and The super table uses the data received by opc as the timestamp index column and keeps the original timestamp column, the original timestamp column is named ts_2, the data column is stored as valueaa, and the quality data is stored in the quality11 column.
+The identifiers of the OPC nodes are ns=2;1=2 and ns=2;i=3.
+Data from these nodes is ingested into a TDengine supertable with the prefix meters.
+If the ns=2;i=2 node contains floating-point data, the meters_float supertable is created in TDengine.
+The received time in OPC is used as the timestamp and primary key in TDengine.
+The original timestamp column is retained as the ts_2 column.
+The data column is stored as valueaa and quality data is stored in the quality11 column.

 ```shell
 taosx run \